Looking for more information?

-The cell and gene therapy sector, which could deliver life-changing treatments for some of the world’s most severe conditions and diseases, relies upon a logistical supply chain that must perform to high clinical standards.
+The cell and gene therapy sector delivers life-changing treatments for some of the world’s most severe conditions and diseases, relying upon a logistical supply chain that must perform to high clinical standards.

 Building a supply chain to support a cell or gene therapy needs a clear understanding of many components.
 The therapy must be available when the patient requires their treatment, but doing this may also require swift, on-time delivery of starting materials to provide the manufacturing facility with the optimal product while meeting manufacturing run commitments.

 Any erosion in the efficiency of the supply chain could have massive consequences for patients.

 It is not uncommon for cells to be collected from multiple sites, before delivery to the manufacturer, with the resulting therapy then returned to the patient.
 The challenge is to understand each component of this supply chain and its individual needs.

 A patient’s apheresis collection may need refrigeration at between 2-8°C. Moreover, finished therapies may need liquid nitrogen shipment or dewars at cryogenic temperatures.

 The logistical support needed is manifold and must integrate into a supply chain that can support the precise needs of cell and gene therapy.

 Packaging requirements for cell and gene transportation require serious consideration.